boylesoftware/x2node-rsparser/README.md

 ## The Columns Markup

 The result set column position and associated markup string drive the parser's logic of building records from the result set rows.
 The first column in the result set must always be for the record id property.
 Other record properties follow it.
-Unless any collection properties are fetched, such as arrays and maps, each row in the result set produces a record.
 Different record structure scenarios are discussed next.

+### Scalar Properties

+When only scalar properties are used (no arrays and no maps) each row in the result set produces exactly one record.
+In each result set row the first column, which is always the record id, changes its value.
+Let's look at different scalar value types.

-### Simple Scalar Properties
+#### Simple Scalar Properties

 In the case of simple scalar (single value) properties the column markup is simply the property name.
 For example, given a Person record type definition: